lnyemba/data-transport/README.md

 1. Familiarity with **pandas data-frames**
 2. Connectivity **drivers** are included
+3. Mining data from various sources
-3. Useful for data migrations or ETL
+4. Useful for data migrations or ETL

 # Usage